SCCapstone/Neptune/Server/Readme.md

 ## Neptune\Server

 Server component.
-Receives notification data from clients (the Android app).
+Receives notification data from clients (the Android app).\
 Written in Node.JS (targeting Node.JS 18 as that will become the main LTS version until \~2025).\

+In order to properly take advantage of Windows Toast notifications, NeptuneRunner is required to run Neptune.
+NeptuneRunner is a special program just for Windows that enables notification support.\
+More information about NeptuneRunner is here: [doc.md#neptunerunner](doc.md#neptunerunner)

+## Setup
+You'll need Node.JS (version >=18) and Visual C++ Redistributable >=2019 (you likely have this).
+The node modules in the package file.

+Dependencies:

-Node.JS can be downloaded [here](https://nodejs.org/en/download/current/) (be sure to grab version 18).
+1) Node.JS can be downloaded [here](https://nodejs.org/en/download/current/) (be sure to grab version 18 under the LTS tab).
+2) NodeGUI requires at least the 2019 version of Visual C++.
+You'll likely already have this installed on your computer as it is an incredibly common dependency.
+It can be downloaded [here](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).

+Node modules:\
 Install all dependencies (node_modules) by running `Install node modules.bat` or typing `npm i`\

-To run, just open this directory in your command prompt of the month and type `npm start`\
+First run:\
+After installing NodeJS, Visual C++, and the dependencies, do a first time run of Neptune using the command `npm run debug`.\
+This _does not_ use NeptuneRunner, so notifications will **not** work as expected!
+NeptuneRunner is required for notifications to work.
+To start the server using NeptuneRunner, just type `npm start`.\
+This is how you will start Neptune normally, `npm start`.\
+To start Neptune _without_ proper notification support, run `npx qode ./src/index.js`.
+Again, this **will not** have properly functioning notifications, but it does start up a bit faster.

 Configuration options available in `./data/NeptuneConfig.json` (may be encrypted, disabled in debug mode.)